magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 > `nrepl-server` implicitly started from the above `boot tdd`
 > command.
 I use one nrepl connection for the CLJ REPL, and second
 > nrepl connection for the CLJS bREPL without starting any new JVM
-> instance.
+> instances.
 In other words I run everything on a single JVM
 > instance.
-On the contrary, when you run the above `boot repl -c`
+However, when you run the above `boot repl -c`
 > command, you're creating a new JVM instance and if you want to start
-> a CLJS bREPL while keeping in foreground the CLJ REPL to play with,
+> a CLJS bREPL while keeping the CLJ REPL in foreground,
 > you'll end up with a total of three JVM instance, without counting
 > the one eventually created by your Editor/IDE.